vroncevic/githuber/README.md

-# Generate setup script and github guideline file (Bash script).
+# Generate setup script and github guideline file.

 The README is used to introduce the modules and provide instructions on how to install the modules, any machine dependencies it may have and any